Appellate Courts >

 Once judgment is entered, the next step in the district court proceedings is usually the issuance of a writ of recovery of the premises and order to vacate (often referred to as “the writ of recovery” or just “the writ”).
 This writ authorizes the sheriff or other officials to remove the occupant(s) from the property.
 The writ of recovery is not appealable.
 The appeal must be taken from the judgment entered by the court administrator, not the writ of recovery.

-“Filing” means giving documents to the clerk.
-You may file documents by hand-delivering them (8:00 a.m. to 4:30 p.m. weekdays) or by mailing the documents.
+“Filing” means giving documents to the Clerk of the Appellate Courts.
+You may file documents by hand-delivering them to the clerk (8:00 a.m. to 4:30 p.m. weekdays) or by mailing the documents to the clerk.

 For filing by mail, the document will be considered timely if it is deposited in the U. S. mail by the deadline with correct postage and the correct address, even though the clerk’s office will not receive a document on the day you deposit it in the mail.